-A comparison between the current Ore Reserves and that stated on 31 December 2020 shows a minimal increase in Proven and Probable Reserve ounces by less than 1% (Table IV).
+A comparison between the current Ore Reserves and that stated on 31 December 2021 shows a minimal decrease in Proven and Probable Reserve ounces (Table IV).

 Traditionally the Co-O Mine has mined material from outside of the Indicated Resource.
-This material comes from the Inferred Resource category and unclassified mineralised veins exposed through development, at a proportion of up to 25% of ore supply to the mill.
-In 2021 the proportion of material mined and milled from outside stated Resources and Reserves has been approximately 10% of ounces.
+This material comes from the Inferred Resource category and unclassified mineralised veins exposed through development, at a proportion of up to 15% of ore supply to the mill.
+In 2022 the proportion of material mined and milled from outside stated Resources and Reserves has been approximately 10% of ounces.